Economic Rent Definition

 Example of Economic Rent

-A recruitment agency contacts an unskilled worker for the post of a security guard.
-Although the guard is willing to work for $400 per month, the labor union of which he is a part states that no person can be recruited for less than $450 per month.
-This is because there is a shortage of workers in that area, and the labor union wants to use the situation in favor of the workers.
+A recruitment agency contacts an unskilled worker for a security guard post.
+Although the guard is willing to work for $400 per month, the labor union of which he is a part states that one can recruit no person for less than $450 per month.
+That is because there is a shortage of workers in that area, and the labor union wants to use the situation in favor of the workers.

 - Agreed Price = $450